SysBioInra/rbatools/README.md

 ## Usage remark

-rbatools is based on linear-programming and therefore requires a linear-optimization package.
+rbatools is based on linear-programming and therefore requires a linear optimization package.
 We strongly suggest using the (proprietary) CPLEX tool, which is available under a free academic license.

 Nonetheless we included functionality with the freely available swiglpk solver, however this sometimes is not able to obtain satisfactory solutions.